2025–26 Swansea City A.F.C. season

-The 2025–26 season is the 114th season in the history of Swansea City Association Football Club and their eighth consecutive season in the Championship.
-In addition to the domestic league, the club would also participate in the FA Cup, and the EFL Cup.
+The 2025–26 season was the 114th season in the history of Swansea City Association Football Club and their eighth consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

 Managerial changes

 On 11 November, Alan Sheehan was sacked as head coach after 32 games in official charge and a win percentage of 40.63%.
+Thirteen days later, Vítor Matos was appointed as the new head coach on a three-and-a-half-year contract from Marítimo.